Bloom’s Taxonomy

 Origins of the Learning Theory

 When this was originally created in 1956, the world was in the midst of the post World War II educational reform and a Cold War with the USSR.
-At this time, cognitivism was being developed and the two topics are heavily intertwined.
+At this time, a new way of thinking called “cognitivism” was being developed and the two topics are heavily intertwined.
 Indeed, the most widely used theories of cognitivism in education are based on Bloom’s taxonomies of learning objectives, which are related to the development of different kinds of learning skills, or ways of learning.
 These tools and theories were developed with the intent of improving US education both in the post World War II effort and to maintain an edge over the USSR in the Cold War.
 While this originated in the mid-1950s and was updated in 2001, this taxonomy remains useful even today.

 Fundamental Tenets of the Theory

-With this historical background, we can now examine the core structure and principles of Bloom’s Taxonomy and how it applies to modern education.
-Bloom’s taxonomy is a useful standard when crafting learning outcomes.
+With this historical background, we can now examine the core structure and principles of Bloom’s taxonomy and how it applies to modern education.
+As mentioned, Bloom’s taxonomy is helpful industry standard when generating learning outcomes.
 Bloom’s taxonomy hierarchically maps verbs according to the complexity of skill required by the action described.
 This hierarchy of learning means that learners need to progress through each of the levels, from remembering through to evaluating/creating.
 For example, some verbs such as define or identify rank as lower-order competencies, whereas verbs like analyze or interpret are considered higher-order competencies.

 The concept is that a learner will not be able to perform the verb of one level until they are capable of performing the verb of the level below it.
 At the bottom is remembering which is the most fundamental learning objective is to remember a fact.
 Moving up the hierarchy, understanding, represents an increase in understanding of something, yet it is also dependent on the fact that a learner must remember something before understanding it.
 With this hierarchy in mind, it works up from understanding to applying, analyzing, evaluating, and creating.